-FSANZ gazetted an amended version of Chapter 1 and 2 of the Code which is to take effect from 1 March 2016.
-Because the draft variations arising from this assessment are likely to take effect around that date, draft amendments are proposed for the revised Code only.
-The draft variation extends the existing fortification permissions for cereal-based beverages to nut- and seed-based beverages containing at least 0.3% m/m protein derived from cereal, nuts, seeds, or a combination of these.
-The risk of inadequate protein and energy intakes resulting from consumption of these beverages, particularly for young children, will be managed by applying the mandatory advisory statements that exist for legume- and cerealbased beverages to all nut- and seed-based beverages.
+FSANZ has gazetted an amended version of Chapters 1 and 2 of the Code to take effect from 1 March 2016.
+Because the approved draft variation arising from this assessment is also likely to take effect around that date if no review of FSANZ's decision is requested by Ministers, draft amendments are proposed for the revised Code only.

+FSANZ called for submissions on the draft variation and received 16 submissions.
+Thirteen submissions supported the draft variation, two did not provide a position, and one individual did not support the draft variation.
+However, many jurisdictions raised concerns that fortification on the basis of nutritional equivalence would not ensure complete nutritional equivalence with milk as the counterpart primary food.
+Permission to fortify foods with vitamins and minerals on the basis of nutritional equivalence does not assume that both products are nutritionally identical; rather it permits the substitute food to have a comparable micronutrient composition to the counterpart food.

+The approved draft variation extends the existing fortification permissions for cereal-based beverages to nut- and seed-based beverages containing at least 0.3% m/m protein derived from cereal, nuts, seeds, or a combination of these.

+The risk of inadequate protein and energy intakes resulting from consumption of these beverages, particularly for young children, will be managed by applying the mandatory advisory statements that exist for legume- and cereal-based beverages to all nut- and seed-based beverages.

-The draft variation differs from that sought in the Application for the following reasons: the minimum protein is set at no less than 0.3% protein, consistent with cereal-based beverages; the protein source can be derived from cereals, nuts, seeds, or any combination of these; and application of the advisory statement is to be applied to all nut- and seed-based beverages that are milk substitutes and contain no more than 3% m/m protein or no more than 2.5% m/m fat.
-FSANZ considers that the draft variations satisfy the statutory objectives, including the Ministerial Policy Guideline on Fortification of Food with Vitamins and Minerals.
+The approved draft variation differs from that sought in the Application for the following reasons:

+- the minimum protein is set at no less than 0.3% protein, consistent with cereal-based beverages - the protein source can be derived from cereals, nuts, seeds, or any combination of these rather than just nuts and seeds - the relevant advisory statement is to be applied to all nut- and seed-based beverages that are milk substitutes and contain no more than 3% m/m protein or no more than 2.5% m/m fat.